liciascl/supercomp/material/aulas/07-busca-local/index.md

-**Submeta no BlackBoard o link do GitHub contendo os códigos e um relatório com suas análises até as 23h59 de 06/09**
+**Disponibilize no seu repositório o código e as análises até as 23h59 de 14/03. *